 Before I lose you, let me quickly explain what a “fractal-based trailing stop EA” is – it’s more useful and interesting than it might first appear!
-What we’re going to do over the course of the next few articles is to design and develop an Expert Advisor (an automated trading system) that positions and moves our stop loss for us, based on fractals.
+This is apart of a few articles is to design and develop an Expert Advisor (an automated trading system) that positions and moves our stop loss for us, based on fractals.

 This EA is not going to be a fully automated trading system, it’s just going to automate our stop loss for us.
 This can be a very useful tool for just about any trend-following trading strategy that you might already use.
 The idea for using it is to enter your trade as you normally would, then kick off this EA to position and move the stop loss for you from that point on.
 If you find yourself watching your screen for hours on end just to move your stop loss up or down as price continues to move in a profitable direction, then this could save you those hours.
 Most trailing stop systems just keep moving your stop a set number of pips from the current price – not very logical and not very effective.
 This little robot can position stops in the same way that you would place them yourself, just below the pivots (fractals) in an uptrend, or just above the pivots in a downtrend.

 While I’m using the term “EA” which is the term that the Metatrader platform uses for its automation scripts, this particular article will not be MetaTrader-specific.
 This article will discuss the overall design of the fractal-based stop loss system which can be applied in your manual trading, or to any trading platform that has automation capabilities.